What We Do

 Across all programming: through our advocacy and campaigns SC aims to achieve health, education and protection improvements for all children in Sierra Leone, including child Ebola survivors, by empowering children and CSO’s to hold government to account for their provision of essential services.

-SC in SL is committed to continuing emergency response and support to the government in maintaining the fight until EVD is eradicated in the region.
-Our response and support will continue SC are confident that a resurgence of cases is unlikely.
+SC in SL is committed to continuing emergency response and support to the government in preventing and maintaining the EVD eradication in the region.
 Even at that time our projects will maintain an element of community surveillance support, disaster risk reduction and resilience building, particularly in children.
 As the country commences its early recovery planning, our projects will support district councils and ministry departments to plan appropriately and implement with partners.
 SC with partners will use our CERA as a platform to strengthen the voice of children and enable them to monitor progress of the government.

 SC will improve the holistic integration of our projects and activities to ensure that children benefit from a range of interventions and strengthened services that are appropriate to them and not in silos activities.
 To achieve this, our teams will listen to each community of children individually in order to understand their needs and situations better and provide targeted assistance.
 SC believes in a full spectrum approach to addresses the rights of children as well the range of phases from emergency through to development.